EnergySage/pytest-quarantine/README.md

 ## Contributing

-Contributions are very welcome.
+Improvements to the code and documentation are greatly appreciated.
 See [How to contribute](./CONTRIBUTING.md) for details.

-All contributors are expected to follow our [Code of Conduct](./CODE_OF_CONDUCT.md).
+## Code of Conduct

+Everyone interacting with this project is expected to follow the [Contributor Covenant](./CODE_OF_CONDUCT.md).

 ## License

 Distributed under the terms of the [MIT](http://opensource.org/licenses/MIT) license.

+## Acknowledgements

+This plugin was initially generated using the [cookiecutter-pytest-plugin](https://github.com/pytest-dev/cookiecutter-pytest-plugin) template.